 The only way to enjoy privacy and freedom on the internet is to choose services that treat customers like people, not products.
 Proton is building a privacy-focused ecosystem of services you use every day.

 At Proton, we don’t need to insist that we’re responsible stewards of your data because we collect virtually none of your data to begin with.
-Because of our end-to-end encryption, the contents of your emails, calendar events, and drive folders are completely inaccessible to us.
+Because of our end-to-end encryption(new window), the contents of your emails, calendar events, and drive folders are completely inaccessible to us.

 Best of all, with no fines to pay, we can focus on improving our products and building a better internet for all.